gdraps/matplotlib-backend-sixelconv/README.md

 You will need a terminal that has support for the SIXEL graphics format and [python-sixel](https://pypi.org/project/sixel) installed.

+To install the python-sixel dependency, run:
+- `pip3 install --user sixel`

 To install clone this repo and run
  - `$ cd matplotlib-backend-sixelconv && pip install . `